wednesday-solutions/python-fastapi/README.md

         raise HTTPException(status_code=503, detail="Service temporarily unavailable")
 ```

-#### Configuring Signoz Monitoring Tool
+#### Configuring SigNoz Monitoring Tool

-To utilize Signoz for monitoring your applications, follow these steps:
+To utilize SigNoz for monitoring your applications, follow these steps:

 1. **Sign Up:**
-   - Go to the Signoz cloud portal [here](https://signoz.io/teams/).
+   - Go to the SigNoz cloud portal [here](https://signoz.io/teams/).
    - Sign up for an account.
-   - After signing up, you will receive a verification email from Signoz.
+   - After signing up, you will receive a verification email from SigNoz.

 2. **Verify Email:**
-   - Verify your email through the verification email sent by Signoz.
+   - Verify your email through the verification email sent by SigNoz.

 3. **Application Monitoring Setup:**
-   - Once verified, log in to your Signoz account.
+   - Once verified, log in to your SigNoz account.
    - Click on "Application Monitoring".

 4. **Configure Application:**